The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Addressing the False Positive Issue

-Our experiments have demonstrated that false positives are more detrimental to learning than false negatives.
-Based on these findings, we propose a reward function that issues a one-time binary reward only when the similarity between the agent's current trajectory and the instruction exceeds a high confidence threshold.
+\textbf{Binary Signal and Conformal Prediction} \quad Having established the detrimental effects of false positive rewards, our solution is to strategically manage the trade-off: reducing false positives, even at the cost of a slight increase in false negatives.
+First, we propose a reward function that issues a one-time binary reward only when the similarity between the agent's current trajectory and the instruction exceeds a high confidence threshold.
 This approach contrasts with previous methods, which provide continuous rewards whenever the reward score exceeds a predefined threshold, and continue to do so until reaching a maximum cap.
 Our method, however, delivers this reward only once.
-This approach minimizes the likelihood of accumulating false positive rewards while maintaining adherence to Assumption~\ref{assump:link_vlm_to_hurl}.
+This approach minimizes the likelihood of accumulating false positive rewards while maintaining adherence to Proposition~\ref{prop:link_vlm_to_hurl}.

 To achieve this, we introduce a thresholding mechanism using a calibration set of true positive trajectory-instruction pairs.
 This threshold, denoted as $\hat q$, is set to the empirical quantile of cosine similarity scores at the significance level $1 - \alpha$.
 Pairs whose similarity scores fall below this threshold $\hat q$ receive no reward.
-Conversely, pairs exceeding $\hat q$ receive a one-time $+1$ reward, i.e., $r^v_{\textsc{Bi}}(\tau, l_k) = \mathbf{1}_{\{p(l_k\mid \tau) \geq \hat q\}}$.
-This thresholding approach leverages statistical properties studied by \cite{sadinle2019least}, which ensures a high probability (at least $1 - \alpha$) that true positive pairs are recognized while minimizing frequency of false positives errors.
-See Appendix~\ref{alg:instruction_guided_rl} for the pseudo-code of the instruction-following RL algorithm and Appendix~\ref{sec:pseudo-code-for-threshold} for detailed threshold calculation.
+Conversely, pairs exceeding $\hat q$ receive a one-time $+1$ reward: